HOW TO GET FIT IF YOU’RE LAZY

 TOP 8 FITNESS TIPS FOR NORMAL WOMEN

-How to get fit if you’re lazy and don’t want to become a gym bunny.
+How to get fit if you’re lazy and don’t want to become a gym bunny IS possible.

 This post is for everyone out there who would like to learn some fitness tips – the beginners who would like to tone up, lose weight, gain muscle.

-Turns out you don’t need to go to the gym 5 times a week, you don’t have to cut out the pizzas and live off protein shakes.
+Did you know that you don’t need to go to the gym 5 times a week, you don’t have to cut out the pizzas and live off protein shakes?

 Which got me thinking about how to get fit if you’re lazy?

 How do you get in shape if you hate the gym and don’t like dieting?